- Construct side by side tubular nests out of mud that resemble organ pipes

 Mud Dauber wasps are solitary wasps and do not live in colonies as do other species of wasps.
 This solitary lifestyle makes them much less aggressive than other species and, in fact, will rarely sting.
 They mainly use their stinger to paralyze spiders for food.
 Their diet of spiders actually makes them beneficial as pest control.

 Mud Daubers will use the same location for generations so, if untreated, these nests can expand to great sizes.
 Interestingly, Mud Dauber nests have contributed to at least 3 commercial plane crashes by impeding on the component that measures air pressure on a plane, thus causing incorrect reads on airspeed.

 What To Do If You Think You Have A Mud Daubers Nest

 If you see one of the distinct, organ pipe nests on your structure call The Bug Man and Queen Bee.
 Our office staff will give you an estimate over the phone and get you scheduled as soon as possible, sometimes the next day!
 On the day of your appointment, our experts will come to your home, locate, and eliminate the nest.
 We also guarantee Mud Daubers will not rebuild a nest in that same area.
-As a locally owned, family business, we take great pride in meeting, and exceeding our customers’ expectations.
-Contact us today for your free estimate!
+As a locally owned, family business, we take great pride in meeting, and exceeding our Milwaukee-area customers’ expectations.
+Contact us today to learn more about our Mud Dauber removal services & for your free estimate!